 - Add all the buttercream ingredients to a bowl and beat with an electric mixer until completely smooth and fluffy - about 5 minutes.
 Spread the buttercream over the top of a completely cooled pistachio cardamom cake.

 Greek yogurt tenderizes this cake’s crumb and adds a slight tang to the flavor that helps to balance the sweetness.
 While this can be achieved with other varieties of plain, unsweetened yogurt, the lower water content in Greek yogurt is important to the overall chemistry of this particular cake recipe.
-You can use 2% or full fat Greek yogurt, but stay away from non-fat Greek yogurt.
-The little bit of fat contained in the yogurt is important to the cake’s overall richness and tender texture.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.